JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

   - AWS regularly updates Face Recognition SDKs
   - Maintain compatibility with AWS SDK versions
   - Plan for regular updates to maintain security

+### 7.7 Cross-Account Face Recognition Privacy Considerations

+- **Same Person, Multiple Accounts:**
+  - The system will match the same face across different user accounts
+  - This raises privacy implications that should be addressed with clear user policies
+  - Consider adding settings for users to control cross-account matching visibility

+- **Account Merging:**
+  - Users may want to merge accounts if they registered the same face multiple times
+  - A future improvement could include account merging functionality
+  - This would require careful handling of photo ownership and access rights

+- **Disputed Matches:**
+  - Users may dispute matches that incorrectly identify them
+  - Implementation of a match dispute system would be valuable
+  - This should include verification steps and human review options